Online game: Shutdown of games

 The video game industry is highly competitive.
 As a result, many online games end up not generating enough profits, such that the service providers do not have the incentives to continue running the servers.
 In such cases, the developers of a game might decide to shut down the server permanently.

 Shutting down an online game can severely impact the players.
 Typically, a server shutdown means players will no longer be able to play the game.
 For many players, this can cause a sense of loss at an emotional level, since they often dedicate time and effort to making in-game progress, e.g., completing in-game tasks to earn items for their characters.
 In some other cases, the game might still be playable without the server, but certain important functionalities will be lost.
 For example, earning key in-game items often requires a server that can track each player's progress.

 In some cases, an online game may be relaunched in a substantially different form after shutting down, in an attempt to increase the game's quality, remedy low sales, or reverse a declining player base, and see significantly greater success.
 Final Fantasy XIV was negatively received upon its 2010 release, and relaunched as A Realm Reborn in 2013 - the new version was met with considerable positive reception, and is still running as of 2022.
 Splitgate: Arena Warfare relaunched as Splitgate in 2021, switching to a free-to-play model and adding cross-platform multiplayer, and subsequently saw 2 million new players, with the servers being unable to handle the influx.

 However, games may remain a commercial failure despite a planned relaunch.
 These include the 2015 asymmetrical first-person shooter Evolve, which transitioned to a free-to-play title known as Evolve Stage 2 a year after launch, after it was criticized for its significant amount of DLC despite being a full-priced game, but had its servers permanently shut down roughly two years later after its user base "evaporated" as a result of infrequent updates.
-The 2019 looter-shooter Anthem was also planned to be relaunched as Anthem Next, but the changes were never implemented, partially due to the impact of the COVID-19 pandemic and an unwillingness to further invest in the game by Electronic Arts, and it was permanently shut down.
+The 2019 looter-shooter Anthem was also planned to be relaunched as Anthem Next, but the changes were never implemented, partially due to the impact of the COVID-19 pandemic and an unwillingness to further invest in the game by Electronic Arts.

+Accessibility for Players with Disabilities

+In the United States, online video games with advanced communications services (ACS) such as voice and text chat are required to accommodate disabled users.
+Game developers may implement measures to support players with disabilities in several ways: